jasontthai/jasonthai.me/_posts/2023-08-11-moving-to-sourcehut.md

 tags:
 - cicd
 - sourcehut
-description: Site is now powered by Sourcehut page
 ---

 For quite a while, this site has been posted on Cloudflare Pages (before that it was on Github Page).
 I don't really have any complaint about it as the uptime is great (perfect 100%).